Invasive Animal

 About This Species

-Argentine ants are native to much of South America, including Argentina, Brazin, Paraguay, and Uruguay.
-They were first found in BC (Victoria) in 2012 and have not been detected anywhere else in the province since then.
-Fortunately, these ants cannot tolerate cold temperatures, and thus may not be able to spread throughout much of BC.
-Though they may be able to establish in other areas of the South Coast.
-Argentine ant nests spread by a process called ‘budding’, where new queens leave a nest and walk a short distance before settling a new nest nearby.
-Because of this, they don’t spread very far very fast, and spread over larger distances is usually by human activity.
+Argentine ants are native to much of South America and were first found in BC in 2012.
+Fortunately, these ants cannot tolerate cold temperatures, and thus may not be able to spread throughout much of BC – though they may be able to establish in other areas of the South Coast.
+Argentine ant nests spread by a process called ‘budding,’ where new queens leave a nest and walk a short distance before settling a new nest nearby.
+Because of this, they don’t spread very far very fast.
+Spread over larger distances is usually through human activity.

 How to Identify